Rammbock9000/date_2022_open_data/README.md

 =====================

-1) optional: you can re-generate synthesis results using the provided .vhd files
+0) Optional: Ignore all following steps and just examine the result file "tex/results.pdf" if you are only interested in the extended experimental results.
-2) make bash scripts executable if necessary
+	-> Follow steps 1-6 if you wish to re-generate all results yourself.
-3) navigate into "scripts/generate_directories" and execute "generate_directories.sh".
-This sets up the folder structure for the following scripts
+1) Optional: You can re-generate synthesis results using the provided .vhd files.
-4) navigate into "scripts/create_scheduling_summary_table" and execute "create_scheduling_summary_table.py" to generate Table II from the paper
+2) Make bash scripts executable if necessary.
-5) navigate into "scripts/create_synthesis_result_files"
+3) Navigate into "scripts/generate_directories" and execute "generate_directories.sh".
+This sets up the folder structure for the following scripts.
-6) execute (in order): "analyze_synthesis_results.sh", "create_throughput_csv.py", "split_csv_file.py" and "gen_delta_E_all.py" to generate data for Figures 3-8 from the paper
+4) Navigate into "scripts/create_synthesis_result_files".
-7) navigate into "tex" and build "main.tex" to generate a PDF file with all relevant tables and figures
+5) Execute (in order): "analyze_synthesis_results.sh", "create_throughput_csv.py", "split_csv_file.py" and "gen_delta_E_all.py".
-8) we created Table III without any scripts but you can extract all data from the synthesis results stored in the .csv files in directory "synth_results/energy_plot" (i.e., fir_SHI_XXX_EPS_OPT.csv)
+6) Navigate into "tex" and build "results.tex" to generate a PDF file with all relevant tables and figures.